dustinpfister/blog_posts/_posts/canvas-line.md

 ### 3.2 - The basic.js file that contains out canvas line animation

 Now for the javaScript code that will make up my frame by frame canvas line animation.
+Here I get a reference to the canvas element just like before, and draw the state of an array of points also as before.
+However I now have a state object, and a method to set up and update that state.

 ```js
 var canvas = document.getElementById('the-canvas'), ctx;